Eequiis/Eequiis/README.md

 I'm Eequiis, a .NET developer and guitarist.
 Why not right? :)

-I'm currently working with .NET and Xamarin (mainly C# and XAML), for building mobile apps for other businesses internal usage.
+I'm currently working with .NET, Xamarin and MAUI (mainly C# and XAML), for building enterprise mobile apps.

 I love C, bash and Linux, know a bit of C++ and Pascal, and a lot of Java, C# and design patterns.